 Bentley students and faculty are held to the highest standards of ethical behavior and moral conduct.
 Faculty are expected to adhere to Bentley's Ethics policy and the ethics conventions of their disciplines.
-Each student DEVERVENCE BY SHE WIGHER WAND EXCEPTION FROM THE FAMILIARY SYSTEM.
+Each student is expected to abide by the Honor Code and to become familiar with the entire academic integrity system.